skliff13/CompetitionsParticipation/ImageCLEF2019/Scripts/README.md

 Evaluation on the training subset resulted in 0.719 AUC value.

 Scores for detection of `Pleurisy` were calculated as difference between the volumes of lungs segmented via two different approaches: default and registration-based (see [aux_test_pleurisy.py](aux_test_pleurisy.py)).
-Evaluation on the development dataset resulted in 0.776 AUC.
+Evaluation on the development (train + val) dataset resulted in 0.776 AUC.